Rule Change: Completed

 ECMC proposed to amend the National Energy Retail Rules (NERR) to require retailers to provide hardship customers with a credit on their bill if there is a deemed better offer for that customer, as referred in the Australian Energy Regulator’s (AER’s) Better Bills Guideline.

-The rule change request builds on the Australian Energy Regulator’s Game changer report presented to the ECMC in December 2023.
+The rule change request leverages the Australian Energy Regulator’s Game changer report presented to the ECMC in December 2023.